Just a young family with a passion...

 Does this happen overnight?
 No!
 It takes time to build up to that level of food storage, as it is much like becoming your own grocery store at home.
 That is the title of one of our seminars given at different locations, "The Year Round Home Grocery Store".

-My wife and I just got married and are starting our new home on a limited budget.
+We are a young family with small children and are on a limited budget.
 We are steadily building up our ‘Home Grocery’.
 That is the key to sustainable preparedness--one step at a time.
 "Inch by inch, anything's a cinch".

 Those who focus on short term conventional preparedness or urban preparedness often make food storage a major issue.
 We make it a major issue as well, but here is the difference.
 The typical urban or short term preparedness person buys a bunch of already preserved food (or perhaps preserves their own) and then stashes it away for a rainy day.
 They often continue living off of food from the grocery store.
 When some sort of disaster strikes, they have what they have (as long as it hasn't spoiled) and that's it!
 Our food storage program is a continually revolving shelf; we treat food storage as a part of everyday life.
 So what you would find at our home is a well stocked, much used pantry.
 When Lisa gets ready to order something, she doesn't run to the store and buy a small quantity of it, but rather buys it in bulk.
 That keeps our pantry full where we have a year's supply of food on an ongoing basis -- and cuts down on the overall cost!
 So how much food do we have?
 Its difficult to quantify our ‘food storage’ because it is not just a bunch of buckets stashed away.